amint-hc/posters_evaluation/docs/approaches/direct.md

             "Q14": 5,
             "Q15": 5,
             "Q16": 5,
-            "poster_summary": "The project develops an integrated navigation system using IMU, scalar magnetometer, and altimeter fused with Earth magnetic anomaly maps.\nA real-time simulator with error models and a particle filter estimates position in GPS-denied environments.\nAn 8-shaped maneuver test evaluates trajectory and error behavior under realistic dynamics.\nResults show RMS position errors within bounds, indicating robust navigation performance under noise.", "evaluation_summary": "Introduction and motivation are very strong and tightly linked to the topic and objectives.\nMethodology is technically sound but somewhat compressed, limiting accessibility and detail.\nGraphs are relevant and readable, though labeling and visual hierarchy could be improved.\nResults and conclusions are clearly connected, but interpretation depth and discussion remain moderate.", "overall_opinion": "The poster contains too much verbal information", "final_grade": 81
+            "poster_summary": "The project develops an autonomous drone tracking system for open-field environments using computer vision and path-planning algorithms.
+A DJI Tello drone and laptop detect a user, obstacles, and targets via YOLO-based models and HSV filtering.
+User tracking, obstacle segmentation, and RRT path planning generate an optimized, dynamically updated path.
+Simulations demonstrate real-time tracking and navigation with moving targets and obstacles.", "evaluation_summary": "The poster presents a clear, well-focused introduction tightly aligned with the project’s objectives.
+Methodology and system architecture are described coherently, though not in exhaustive technical depth.
+Visuals and graphs are moderately clear but could be more legible and better annotated.
+Results and conclusions are consistent and reasonably supported, yet interpretation remains somewhat high-level.", "overall_opinion": "Visual explanation is missing",
+            "final_grade": 81
         },
         {
-            "poster_file": "3020-1.jpg",
+            "poster_file": "3040-1.jpg",
-            "project_number": "24-1-1-3020",
+            "project_number": "24-1-1-3040",
-            "advisor_name": "Khen Cohen",
+            "advisor_name": "Yaakov Milstein",
+            "presenter_names": "Jonathan Peled and Binat Makhlin",
-            "presenter_names": "Almog Ben Zur and Rotem Marinov", "Q1": 7,
+            "Q1": 7,
             "Q2": 8,
             "Q3": 5,
             "Q4": 5,
             "Q5": 8,
             "Q6": 0,
-            "Q7": 4,
+            "Q7": 6,
             "Q8": 4,
             "Q9": 3,
             "Q10": 3,